 This is especially suitable for children and young players, but it can also be helpful for adults with smaller hands.
 Even with the ideal nut width and neck shape, a full-sized guitar can be challenging for someone with a smaller build.

 The way you hold a guitar affects your fretting hand’s form, and trying to handle an oversized instrument can negatively impact your playing.
 A smaller guitar can encourage proper form, ultimately enhancing your skills and abilities.

 Finding the right guitar if you have smaller hands can be understandably challenging.
 We hope that this guide to the best acoustic, classical, electric, and bass guitars to be useful.
-To recap, the guitars that we suggest if you, or whoever you’re shopping for have smaller hands are as follows:
+To recap, the guitars that we suggest for players with smaller hands are as follows:

 For Acoustics, if you’re looking for a great guitar on a tight budget, the Fender Sonoran is the one for you.
 If you’re happy to spend a bit more and pick up some extra features, the Martin D Jr-10E is all the guitar you’ll ever need.